 Florida Real Estate Continuing Education Courses - FLORIDA School License: ZH1001469

-FL 5.0 hours Avoiding Common Mistakes Course Syllabus
+5.0 hours Avoiding Common Mistakes Course Syllabus

 5.0 Specialty Credit Hours.

 Licensees are agents for their broker.
 Under some circumstances, a broker may be liable for the wrongful actions of a licensee under their supervision.
 Vicarious liability is defined as a person who is responsible or liable for the actions of another person.
 Some of the most common vicarious liability issues brokers face are negligent misrepresentation, intentional misrepresentation, and intentional concealment.

 Negligence is defined as the failure to use ordinary or standard care and is a failure to disclose a material fact out of ignorance when the licensee should have known otherwise.
 This is where the licensee makes a statement without any reasonable grounds to believe that it is true.